Autologous Stem Cell Transplant Photo Journal #2

 Still doing OK

-posted by Steph in
+Posted by Steph in

-Hospital Stay, Chemo Round 4, on Thursday, January 25.
+Chemo Round 4, Hospital Stay, on Friday, January 26.
 2007 at

 The plan is, no fever through the night, no bacteria growth (normal wait of 48 hours), and higher ANC by morning (keep up above 250), then Asher can go home early in the day tomorrow.